tholonia/iching_cli/book/intro/content/iching_intro.md

 <center><img src='../Images/graphs-seq2.png' style='width:100%'/></center>

-## Cross-Cultural Connections: Astrology and the I-Ching
+## Cross-Models: Astrology and the I-Ching

 The fundamental structure that the I-Ching and related Eastern thinking is built on is essentially the same as the model for astrology and related Western thinking.
 This is not at all surprising as both cultures were observing the same laws and patterns in action.
 However, if we find where they combine and overlap, we can understand one model that encompasses both.